You’re doing really well on your fitness journey and then it happens: date night, dinner out with your girlfriends, or a work dinner with new clients.

 The same goes for menu items labelled as “plant based”, “vegetarian”, “keto”, “paleo”, “vegan”, “dairy free”, or “high in protein”.

-These foods may live up to their claims, but they may be full of other things, like fat or sugar, to help give them more flavour.
+These foods may live up to their claims, but are usually full of other things, like fat or sugar, to help give them more flavour.

 #8: Choose tomato based sauces over cream based sauces

 We all love a good carbonara!
 And if you want to stay on track, it’s better to choose tomato based sauces for your pasta dish than cream/cheesy based sauces like carbonara, alfredo, béchamel, or rose.